 The Impact of Remote Work on Employee Engagement

 As we all know, the COVID-19 pandemic dramatically accelerated the remote work revolution practically overnight.
 While distributed teams offer many potential benefits, leaders must be proactive in maintaining employee motivation, nurturing company culture, and fostering connections across distances.
+This is exceedingly important in today's day and age considering that 70% of worker have gone remote in the past 4 years alone.

 How Does Remote Work Impact Motivation?